means non-violence but it is much more

-Ahimsa means non-violence but it is
+Ahimsa means non-violence but it is much

-one might wonder if it is the correct symbol.
+might wonder if it is the correct symbol.
 In big cities there

-often are big squares, with trees and benches, like the Plaza de
+often are big squares, with trees and benches, like the Plaza

-España in Santa Cruz.
+de España in Santa Cruz.

 There are many pigeons, looking for food and regularly one can see the pigeons fighting ferociously.
 If a relatives has pigeons, one could be familiar with the fact that pigeons can display rather aggressive behavior.

 Eagles, condors, hawks (generally birds of prey) are lacking in this kind of aggressiveness.
 There have been investigations,